Tag Archives: list

 • As a woman, you are nothing without inspiring, trustworthy women in your life.
 I am forever grateful to mine.

-• There is such a thing as “social media fatigue”.
-I purposefully took somewhat of a “backseat” or an “incognito” position in 2008 to a degree.
+• There is such a thing as social media fatigue.
+I purposefully took somewhat of a backseat or an incognito position in 2008 to a degree.
 I was really selective about my participation and took more offline time.
 My revelation: I needed that, and it’s forced me to focus on what is important.

-• I will try not to use “these marks” so “much”.>/li>
+• I will try not to use “these marks” so “much”.

 • Getting married puts you and your mate on some sort of next level of peace.
 It also puts you in a place where you are completely committed to working your arse off giving it all you’ve got.

 Those items listed above got me thinking at the turn of the year on January 1st, and into my official another-year-older on January 9th, and have led me to my Master List of 2009, in no particular order or relevance to the above.
 Call it resolutions, goals, whatever your fancy.
-I just like to have a list of “positive reminders” heading into another year.
+I just like to have a list of positive reminders heading into another year.
 And, like the French, I’ll revise and review again in the *actual* new year that begins in September.

 1. The small, insignificant things don’t matter.
 These aren’t the droids you’re looking for, move along.